mlin/GLnext/README.md

 Experience has shown that this approach is closer to the typical practice of statistical analyses on large cohorts, compared to [multiallelic sites](https://github.com/dnanexus-rnd/GLnexus/wiki/Reading-GLnexus-pVCFs).
 It's less optimized for family-level analyses focused on compound heterozygote genotypes (1/2 etc.).

 By default, GLnext keeps only `GT` and `DP` in pVCF entries deriving from gVCF reference bands.
-Other QC fields like `GQ`, `PL`, etc. are not very meaningful *when derived from reference bands*, and omitting them reduces the output file size considerably.
+Other QC fields like `GQ`, `PL`, etc. are not very meaningful *when derived from reference bands*, and omitting them reduces the file size considerably.
 The tool can be reconfigured to propagate them if needed (see below).
 Beyond that choice, GLnext generates spVCF losslessly, *without* the rounding of `DP` values in spVCF's "squeeze" feature.
-If that's palatable, then the GLnext spVCF can re-encoded with `spvcf decode | spvcf encode --squeeze` to reduce its size further.
+If that's palatable, then the GLnext spVCF can be re-encoded with `spvcf decode | spvcf encode --squeeze` to reduce its size further.

 ## Options